JiaziChen111/Ch_Synthetic/README.md

 # Feature branches
-$ git checkout -b ftr/cat/name dev	# With this convention, no branch can have the name `ftr/cat`
+$ git checkout -b ftr/cat/name dev	# Follow it by `git push -u origin ftr/cat/name` to set the upstream for the branch and see it in GitHub
 $ git commit -am "Your message"
 $ git checkout dev
 $ git merge --no-ff ftr/cat/name	# Merge your changes to dev without a fast-forward